Weaponized Social Media: A New Era of Misinformation

 It was a real honor to speak in the Misinformation Village, and I really hope they will have me back.
 It was a little intimidating to be there with so many academics, but I’ve been practicing this for quite a long time.
 I think it was great they included industry as well.

 My slides are below.
+Weaponized social media is not a topic that will fade away anytime soon.
 I would love to hear from you about this topic!

 A note to our visitors